Cow (Mario): Critical reception

 Some criticism was laid against the character in relation to Worlds "Dash Food" item.
 Publications such as Comicbook.com and Siliconera criticising the absence of any costumes for NPC drivers such as the Cow to unlock when the player finds Dash Food, with both suggesting costumes such as a biker outfit or straw farmer hat as ideas for future DLC.
 Other critics voiced concern at the notion that the Cow could eat hamburgers or steak from the "Dash Food" item.
-Both GamesRadar+ and VG247 believed the Cow to be a cannibal, with Kelsey Raynor from VG247 disturbed by the idea that the Cows on Moo Moo Meadows were being processed into food and pondered whether the playable Cow participated in cannibalism.
+Both GamesRadar+ and VG247 believed the Cow to be a cannibal, with Kelsey Raynor from VG247 disturbed by the idea that the Cows on Moo Moo Meadows were being processed into food.
 Alternatively, Shacknewss Asif Khan aired caution by suggesting that the burgers were instead plant-based.
 When asked by IGN during an interview whether the burgers were beef or veggie, producer Kosuke Yabuki responded by teasing "Sorry, that's top secret, I can't say."

-In August 2025, Joel Bartlett, SVP of Marketing Engagement of animal rights organization PETA, wrote a letter on behalf of the organization addressed to Nintendo's president Shuntaro Furukawa urging the Cow to be redesigned to remove her nose ring.
-In the letter, Bartlett alluded the design aspect to real-world cruelty of cows and bulls, noting examples on how the meat and dairy industry use the rings to control and exploit animals through pain and in some cases to their death, concluding the letter with "Every animal is someone.
+In August 2025, animal rights organization PETA wrote a letter to Nintendo's president Shuntaro Furukawa urging the Cow to be redesigned to remove her nose ring.
+The letter associates the ring with abusive handling of bulls and cattle, and ends with the determination "Every animal is someone.
 So leave the rings to Sonic and let Cow breathe free!"
 Commentators on social media opposed the letter, with some mocking the letter whilst others argued that due to the character being fictional, she could have gotten the ring through non-violent means.
 In response to the online backlash, the organization's X account made a post stating "video games can shape how people see animals, so showing them respect matters both online and in real life".

 In a September 2025 trailer for the game Sonic Racing: CrossWorlds, Sega referenced the Cow by depicting a live-action cow next to a run-down RV and a tortoise, using the scene to mock Mario Kart World and imply it was slow compared to CrossWorlds.